cybalex/oauth_server/README.md

 }
 ```

-- Make sure to create .env.local file in the root directory of the project by copying .env.local.dist file.
+- Make sure to create `.env.local` file in the root directory of the project by copying .env.local.dist file.
 Modify it
-according to your needs
+according to your needs.

 - Run the containers
 ```shell script